Shift3/boilerplate-client-react/README.md

 - [Configuration and credential file settings](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html)
 - [Named profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html)

-~~Once the AWS sandbox setup has been taken care of by Terraform, the deployment is done via `npm run deploy:staging`.~~

 ### Terraform

 Configuring, building, and changing the AWS infrastructure **for the sandbox** is handled by Terraform.
 As a prerequisite, Terraform needs the AWS credentials configured as described in the [above section](#aws), which developers should already have or can access through Zoho Vault.